MouseLand/cellpose/README.md

 Overlaps in masks are NOT allowed.
 If you draw a mask on top of another mask, it is cropped so that it doesn't overlap with the old mask.
 Masks in 2D should be single strokes (if single stroke is checked).

 !NOTE!: The GUI automatically saves after you draw a mask but NOT after segmentation.
-Save in the file menu or with Ctrl+S. The output file is in the same folder as the loaded image with `_manual.npy` appended.
+Save in the file menu or with Ctrl+S. The output file is in the same folder as the loaded image with `_seg.npy` appended.

 | Keyboard shortcuts  | Description                                                                    |
 | ------------------- | ------------------------------------------------------------------------------ |